pganalyze/pganalyze-docs/log-insights/setup/azure-database/index.md

 ![Screenshot of adding PostgreSQL Diagnostic Setting in Azure Portal](add-diagnostic-setting.png)

 Save the new diagnostic setting.
-Now our Event Hub should be receiving Postgres log messages.
+Now your Event Hub should be receiving Postgres log messages.

 ### Step 4: Adjust your Postgres log line prefix